-Purchase this eBook with all 25 patterns and live video links.
+Purchase this eBook for $20 with all 25 patterns and live video links.

-This ebook is a set of 9 Folios, each one a separate PDF with several related patterns, which makes the large collection of 25 patterns user-friendly.
+This ebook is a set of 9 Folios, each one a separate PDF with several related patterns.
+This makes the large collection user-friendly.
+Your purchase includes all 9 Folios and 25 patterns.

 Folio One includes a 15-minute Tiny Mitt video, to accompany you through the basics as if we were sitting side-by-side.